Computation of Singular Godeaux Surfaces and a New Explicit Fake Quadric (With an Appendix by Christian Gleissner and Noah Ruhland): Computation of the curves and

 \section{Computation of the curves $C$ and $D$}

 Let $X$ be the $\mathbb{Z}/2$-Godeaux surface with singular set $2\mathsf A_1+2\mathsf A_3$, and let $C,D \subset X$ denote the images of the hypothetical curves $C',D'$ on the minimal resolution $X'$ that appear in the divisor relations \eqref{eq:divisor-relations}.
-In this section we describe how explicit equations for $C$ and $D$ were obtained.
+In this section we describe how explicit equations for $C$ and $D$ were obtained, and we use them to conclude that (\ref{eq:divisor-relations}) indeed hold.

-We start from explicit equations for the \'etale $\mathbb{Z}/2$-cover of $X$, realized as a singular surface in $\mathbb{P}^7$.
+We start from explicit equations for the \'etale $\mathbb{Z}/2$-cover $Y$ of $X$, realized as a singular surface in $\mathbb{P}^7$.
 From there we map the surface $X$ into $\mathbb{P}^6$ via its 4-canonical map, obtaining a surface containing the four isolated singularities of type $2\mathsf A_1 + 2\mathsf A_3$ (and an additional disjoint singular curve).

 \textbf{Computation of $D$.} To find $D \subset X$, we consider the linear system of hyperplanes in $\mathbb{P}^6$ passing through three of the singular points: the two nodes and one $\mathsf A_3$.
 We search for hyperplanes whose intersection with $X$ has multiplicity $2$ along a curve.
 Working over several finite fields $\mathbb{F}_{p}$, random sampling produces, for many $p$, two distinct such hyperplanes.
 Their product defines a quadric containing $D$.
 This quadric is lifted to characteristic zero via the Chinese remainder theorem and \texttt{RationalReconstruction} in Magma.